jeffTheLandShark/CPE2600/README.md

 ## Learning Objectives

-This was provided by the course syllabus:
+The following course objectives were provided by the course syllabus:

 - Navigate through a Unix system environment.
 - Create and manage users, groups, files, and permissions.